KCkingcollin/wordle-helper/README.md

 Argument 3: Type in any characters you know aren't in the word
 Make sure the characters are all lowercase

-You can get that same syntax by just typing --help or -h in the first argument.
+You can get that same syntax by using `--help` or `-h` in the first argument.

 #### example usage: